Conditional Visibility for Form Fields via Conditional Block

 Not in the list

-Works similarly to the “In the list” operator but shows/hides the connected field if the value of the target field is not equal to the value you set in the Value to Compare bar.
+Works similarly to the “In the list” operator but shows/hides the connected field if the value of the target field is not equal to the value you set in the VALUE TO COMPARE textarea.

 Contain text

 This operator works with the Text and Textarea form fields.
-It makes the conditional block seek the value you place in the Value to Compare bar in the text that the user inserts into the target field.
+It makes the conditional block seek the value you place in the VALUE TO COMPARE textarea in the text that the user inserts into the target field.
 If it finds a match, the connected field will be shown or hidden.
 The value can be either numerical or alphabetical.

 Example: